Case Management Redesign

 Q: What if I want to keep being served by my current agency but they don’t get awarded the contract?

-A: In the event there is a transition, the department works closely with both incoming and outgoing agencies to ensure there is very minimal impact on members.
+A: In the event there is a transition, HCPF works closely with both incoming and outgoing agencies to ensure there is very minimal impact on members.
 In our experience, the majority of staff transition to the new agency, and individuals are able to retain their case manager if they so choose.

 Q: What will the impact be if a person moves from being served by a SEP or CCB to being served by a case management agency?